tanyouliang95/WebPlaneVisualizer/README.md

 * This nodeJs server receive ROS msg from [PCL plane segmentation](https://github.com/tanyouliang95/pcl_indoorPlaneSegmentation).
 Do run the ros service package `.../ros_pkg_srv` for full implementation.

-for different version, its optional to use [node version manager](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/) to install

 ## Installation